 This course provides students with the ability to apply the principles of engineering mechanics to determine elastic behaviour of members and components subjected to bending moment, shear force, axial force and torque, including elastic deflections of beams (statically determinate and statically indeterminate) and torsion of circular and thin-walled sections.
 Behaviour of beams is also extended to simple cases of plastic bending behaviour.

-This module is intended for students with no prior knowledge in electronics and circuits, and can be taken by any student interested in fundamental skillsets in electronic circuits.
+This module is intended for students with no prior knowledge in electronics and circuits, and can be taken by any student interested in fundamental skill set in electronic circuits.
 Specifically, the course focuses on developing a basic understanding of the fundamentals and principles of analogue circuits.
 Students will study methods for calculating the behaviour of analogue circuits, including topics such as Ohm's Law, Kirchhoff's Laws; voltage and current generators both ideal and practical; Thèvenin and Norton Theorems; superposition; nodal analysis, AC circuit analysis using complex numbers.

-This module is intended for students with no prior computing knowledge or experience beyond a basic familiarity with operation of a personal computer, and can be taken by any student interested in acquiring basic programming skills.
+This module is intended for students with no prior computing knowledge or experience beyond basic familiarity with the operation of a personal computer and can be taken by any student interested in acquiring basic programming skills.
 The topics covered in this module include: Introduction to the historical and social context of computing, Basic concepts in programming (Data types, Control structures, Functions, Arrays, pointers, Files), Running, Testing and Debugging scripts and programs, Overview of Programming paradigms.
-Programming concepts are demonstrated in a variety of languages and practiced in a standard programming language (C).
+Programming concepts are demonstrated in a variety of languages and practised in a standard programming language (C).
 The module will also introduce students the best practices in secure coding such as input validation and data sanitization, and issues such as integer exploits and buffer overflows.